What is Roots of Empathy?

 Current Roots of Empathy Programming on the Sunshine Coast

-This year (2015-2016 School Year), eleven programs are being offered in eight of our local elementary schools here on the Sunshine Coast.
+This year (2017-2018 School Year), eleven programs are being offered in each of our nine local elementary schools here on the Sunshine Coast.
 Over 200 students ranging from kindergarten to 6th grade are benefitting from the work of local instructors and the participation of neighbourhood infants and parents.
-Participating schools include: Roberts Creek, Gibsons Elementary, Cedar Grove, Davis Bay, West Sechelt, Kinnikinnick, Halfmoon Bay and Madeira Park.
+Participating schools include: Roberts Creek, Gibsons Elementary, Cedar Grove, Davis Bay, Langdale, West Sechelt, Kinnikinnick, Halfmoon Bay and Madeira Park.